 Each new student is assigned an interim advisor, that is, a graduate faculty member with whom the student can discuss the course of his/her study in the initial stages.
-Upon arrival, the student should meet as soon as possible with the assigned interim advisor to chart a plan of course work (download form as PDF) and the student should meet quarterly with the advisor to keep him/her apprised of his/her progress.
+Upon arrival, the student should meet as soon as possible with the assigned interim advisor to chart a plan of course work and the student should meet quarterly with the advisor to keep him/her apprised of his/her progress.
 It is the student's task to take the initiative for these meetings and the advisor's to file a formal progress report once a year.
-Once the student has determined the area of specialization and the faculty member he/she would like to work with, he/she should discuss this with the interim advisor and appoint a permanent advisor (download form as PDF).
+Once the student has determined the area of specialization and the faculty member he/she would like to work with, he/she should discuss this with the interim advisor and appoint a permanent advisor.

 2. Filing a Program of Study

-The student should submit a feasible proposal of study to the advisor, which, after approval, will be filed by the department secretary no later than the third quarter of graduate study.
-The plan of study should be viewed as a guideline rather than a straightjacket; specifics of the plan are likely to change as the student proceeds, but the general course of study should be clear.
+The student should submit a feasible program of study form to the adviser, which, after approval, will be filed by the Academic Counselor no later than the third quarter of graduate study.
+The program of study should be viewed as a guideline rather than a straightjacket; specifics of the plan are likely to change as the student proceeds, but the general course of study should be clear.

 There is a minimum course requirement of 45 credits, and the student must take classes and examinations relating to both the linguistic and literature aspects of the language of specialization.
 Classes in other disciplines might also be advisable (e.g., religion or anthropology), depending on the student's chosen field of specialization.
 Please note that a graduate student is required to maintain a minimum 3.0 GPA.